jay-brdy/Online-Store-Capstone/README.md

 * View products without logging in
 * Register for an account
 * Log in
+* User's are able to log out
 * Access their account details
 * View their cart
 * Add items to their cart
 * Quantity is updated in cart

+4/10/2024 Working on...
+* Checkout page form to take customer billing info
+* Allowing user's to edit their cart, edit quantity within the cart +/-, and removing items
+* Checkout page takes information for a successful checkout
+* Styling